spencermountain/compromise/README.md

   it is
   <a href="https://docs.compromise.cool/compromise-filesize">small,
   <a href="https://docs.compromise.cool/compromise-performance">quick</a>,
-  and <a href="https://docs.compromise.cool/compromise-accuracy">good-enough</a> for a bunch of stuff.
+  and <a href="https://docs.compromise.cool/compromise-accuracy">good-enough</a> for a bunch of applications.
 </div>